mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

 ### MicroConf Youtube Channel

-YCombinator is primarily focused to invest a small amount in the startup and at the end of their 3month program lets startups pitch to a bunch of investors on D-day, called Demo day.
+YCombinator is primarily focused to invest a small amount in the startup and at the end of their 3-month program lets startups pitch to bunch of investors on D-day, called Demo day.

 Well there's another way.
 Without getting any funding and retaining all the equity to yourself, which is called Bootstrapping.

-The main thing for bootstrappers is the become "ramen profitable" as soon as possible so they can live of of the revenue and survive with it.
+The main thing for bootstrappers is the "becoming ramen profitable" as soon as possible so they can live off of the revenue and survive with it.

 One of the best Youtube channels for bootstrappers is definitely [MicroConf](https://www.youtube.com/c/MicroConf).
 Check it out, there's a lot of videos from bootstrap founders.